krishnansr/krishnansr/README.md

 I'm **Sivaramakrishnan Subramanian**, and I'm a graduate student studying Computer Vision and Machine Learning at the **Robotics Institute, Carnegie Mellon University**.
 I'm interested in all things machine intelligence (and systems programming of late).

-Prior to grad school, I worked on CV problems in the R&D Division at **AppOrchid Inc**, a Fast500 AI company in the utilities & energy indutry.
+Prior to grad school, I worked on CV problems in the R&D Division at **AppOrchid Inc**, a Fast500 AI company in the utilities & energy industry.
 My research problems here were skewed towards Document Representation Learning (DRL) and Semantic PDF understanding for financial doc cohorts: extracting document metadata from legalese docs using DL & vision techniques.

 I have an intersectional interest in PPML and Differential privacy-FL techniques and part of the vibrant community at **OpenMined**.
 My previous work and publications runs the gamut from electrical motor design and applied statistical analysis to industrial machine vision, and I still relish contemporary research here.